-In law, young under the age of 18 are children and cannot be treated as adult members of a team.
+In law, young helpers under the age of 18 are children and cannot be treated as adult members of a team.
+Training and mentoring will be given to ensure that they are helped to develop and hone their skills, attitudes, and experience.
 Young helpers must always be closely supervised by an adult leader and never given sole responsibility for a group of children.
+When considering ratios of staff to children, young helpers need to be counted as children, not leaders.
 The safeguarding procedures apply to a young helper just as they do to any other person.
+Parent / carer permission needs to be sought for young helpers to attend an event or help with a children's group just as you would for any other person under 18 years of age.